 However, the significance of diamonds extends beyond the realm of personal adornment.
 Like a thumbprint, every diamond is unique and possesses an imitable set of characteristics that sets it apart from all others.
 For example, while two same-size white diamonds, side by side, can appear to be identical, they, in fact, embody entirely different attributes.
 This means that before a white diamond even reaches a jewelry store, it already has inherent, specific characteristics that establish and determine its identity.
 As each white diamond is unique and imitable, what comprises each is the ultimate decider in value and rarity.

-When purchasing stone that fits your taste, it’s important to understand the key attributes of a white diamond.
-This comprehensive guide of the “4Cs,” aspects that should be most considered upon a white diamond purchase, contains explanations of the principal factors one should contemplate upon a white diamond acquisition.
+When purchasing a stone that fits your taste, it's important to understand the key attributes of a white diamond.
+This comprehensive guide of the "4Cs," aspects that should be most considered upon a white diamond purchase, contains explanations of the principal factors one should contemplate upon a white diamond acquisition.

 Although the term “white” is used across the board to describe this gemstone species, white diamonds actually exist in a color range of their own, from technically void of any color to those with smaller amounts of the trace element nitrogen that give the stone a slight yellowish, brown tint.

 Color is potentially one of the most important Cs when determining the value and rarity of a white diamond.
-The subtlest differences in color can affect a diamond’s value.
-For example, two diamonds of the same clarity, carat weight, and cut could have vastly different values assigned if they are dissimilar colors.
+The subtlest differences in color can affect a diamond's value.
+For example, two stones of the same diamond clarity, carat weight, and cut could have vastly different values assigned if they are dissimilar colors.

 White Diamond Color Evaluation

-Diamond color determination is all about what you can’t see.
+Diamond color determination is all about what you can't see.
 Meaning, diamond color evaluation is based on an absence of color.
-The grading scale starts at the letter “D,” representing a colorless diamond, and continues alphabetically with an increasing presence of color to the letter “Z.” It’s important to know that each of these color grades represents a defined range of color that a white diamond may have.
-The color differences from one grade to the next can be very subtle and perhaps only distinguished by a trained professional.
+The grading color scale starts at the letter "D," representing a colorless diamond, and continues alphabetically with an increasing presence of color to the letter "Z." It's important to know that each of these color grades represents a defined range of color that a white diamond may have.
+The color differences from one grade to the next can be very subtle and perhaps only distinguished by trained diamond professionals.

 As you may imagine, diamonds with the first color grade possess the largest rarity and value.
 Commonly deemed “colorless” diamonds, a “D” diamond has absolutely zero color traces in it.
 In other words, a “D” diamond possesses no impurities, also known as the presence of trace elements, from formation that give it any other type of hue.
 As you may guess, the less color and the closer to a “D” color grade, the higher the value.
-Meaning, a diamond with no color is pure and structurally perfect.
+Meaning, a natural diamond with no color is pure and structurally perfect.